Asynchronous programming (Windows Store apps)

 A promise object represents a value that will be fulfilled in the future.
 In the Windows Runtime you get a promise object from a factory function, which by convention has a name that ends with "Async".

 In many cases, calling an asynchronous function is almost as simple as calling a conventional function.
-The difference is that you use the then or the done function to assign the handlers for results or errors and to start the operation.
+The difference is that you use the then or the done method to assign the handlers for results or errors and to start the operation.

 - Asynchronous Programming with Async and Await (C# and Visual Basic)